Cheung Kong Holdings: Telecommunications

 The company operates mobile telephone services under the 3 brand in 10 countries, inherited from Hutchison Whampoa.

 CK Hutchison's telecommunications subsidiaries in Hong Kong and Australia are listed companies; the company holds 66.09% and 87.87% stakes in these respectively.

 Cheung Kong Infrastructure Holdings Ltd

-The Chairman of Cheung Kong Infrastructure Holdings Limited (CKI) is Victor Li Tzar Kuoi.
+The chairman of Cheung Kong Infrastructure Holdings Limited (CKI) is Victor Li Tzar-kuoi.
 CKI is the largest diversified infrastructure company listed on the Hong Kong Stock Exchange.
-It is a Hong Kong-based diversified infrastructure company, focused on the development, investment and operation of infrastructure businesses in many countries such as China, Australia, and the United Kingdom.
+It is a Hong Kong-based diversified infrastructure company, focused on the development, investment and operation of infrastructure businesses in countries such as China, Australia, and the United Kingdom.

 CK Hutchison holds a 75.67% stake in the company.